Forensic Accounting & Fraud Examination (M.B.A.)

 The typical organization loses 5% of its annual revenues to fraud for an estimated global loss exceeding $3.7 trillion.
 This MBA Program’s concentration on understanding, investigating and deterring fraud prepares you to meet the rapidly increasing need for forensic and fraud specialists.

 2. You Can Prepare for a CPA, CFE & CIA

-The integrated curriculum of our MBA in Forensic Accounting & Fraud Examination Program enables you to earn academic credits that may help you satisfy the Certified Public Accountant (CPA) in your state.
+The integrated curriculum of our MBA in Forensic Accounting & Fraud Examination Program enables you to earn academic credits that will help you become a licensed Certified Public Accountant (CPA).
 Additionally, the program helps prepare you for the Certified Fraud Examiner (CFE) and Certified Internal Auditor (CIA) credential.